 - Our treatment room continues to be a sterile environment with new, disposable sterile equipment used for each patient.

 - Ensuring we’re up to date with the latest government advice and constantly reviewing and updating our Response Plan in line with this advice.

 Can I still make an appointment?

 Yes, of course.
 We are open as per usual and continue to operate to the highest standards of hygiene and sterilization.
 We will continue to go above and beyond to help our patients achieve relief from the debilitating symptoms of venous insufficiency.
-To book an appointment, please contact the practice on (08) 9200 3450 or visit our website.
+To book an appointment, please contact the practice on (08) 9200 3450 or send us an email.

 If you have an appointment you feel you would rather reschedule please let us know so we can make the appropriate changes to staffing levels and other booked appointments.